CHRIS MATTHEWS, MSNBC HOST: That`s HARDBALL for now. Thanks for being with us. "ALL IN" with Chris Hayes starts right now.

 CHRIS HAYES, MSNBC HOST: Tonight on ALL IN.

-DONALD TRUMP, PRESIDENT OF THE UNITED STATES: Impeachment for that?
+DONALD TRUMP, PRESIDENT OF THE UNITED STATES: Stand up, Devin.
+Everybody knows him.

 HAYES: When ALL IN starts right now.

 HAYES: Good evening from New York, I`m Chris Hayes.
 The third impeachment trial in the history of the nation to possibly remove the President of the United States from office is about to begin.
 Late today, Republican Senate Majority Leader Mitch McConnell released the highly anticipated resolution regarding how the trial of Donald Trump will proceed in the Senate.

 And it`s clear that he wants to move very fast while also delay any consideration of those pesky witnesses or testimony until after opening arguments.
 At 1:00 p.m.
 Eastern time tomorrow, McConnell will formally introduce the organizing resolution, that`s what it`s called, which Chuck Schumer is already calling a cover-up and "nothing short of a national disgrace."

 The document that lays out the rules for the start of the trial will be taken up tomorrow.
 And after the introduction of the resolution, there will be up to two hours of debate and then most likely, Democrats led by Schumer will introduce an amendment calling for witness testimony and document production.
 After that, we will have more debate and a vote.
 And then there`s a good chance of more amendments and possibly the Senate moving into closed session.
 But that`s very likely going to be a very long and interesting day.

 Now, McConnell`s organizing resolutions is just four pages long, allows each side 24 hours to present their opening arguments.
 That`s precedent.
 That was a procedure in Bill Clinton`s impeachment trial, but this time, there is a quite a remarkable twist.
 McConnell is mandating that each side only gets two days per side to make their case.